Year 5 (9+) Entry

 Guidance for prospective parents and current teachers

 The entrance procedure is comprised of three main elements: examination, interview and confidential report from the Head Teacher of the current school.

 The assessments will take place in January.
 We will send more detailed information nearer the time.

 Candidates will sit papers in English, Maths and Non-Verbal Reasoning.
 The format of the tests is based heavily on National Curriculum Tests.

 If your child is entitled to extra time, or special considerations, or has any Special Educational Needs, please inform us as soon as possible and supply any supporting information.

 All children at this age group will be given an interview.
 At interview the children will be asked to read aloud from a passage selected by the School, answer questions on this passage, and to converse about their interests, likes and dislikes.
 The interview will be approached as a conversation and not simply as a question and answer session.

 If applicants can sit the papers at Freemen’s, we will invite them to join us for the regular entrance exams in January.
 Otherwise, we can either arrange for candidates to sit entrance exams at their current school, at your agents’ office, if appropriate, or at a local British Council Office.
-If the exams are being taken overseas they will need to take place between 12th – 16th January 2019.
 Interviews can be arranged via Skype or FaceTime.
 Please make it clear on the Exam Confirmation Form or Registration Form that you intend to sit overseas.